 Following the Arab Spring protests, in an attempt by the regime to show its determination to fight ingrained corruption within state institutions, the prerogatives of the State Financial and Administrative Audit Institution (SFAAI) were expanded by sultan's decree in 2011.
 Its mission includes "detecting financial and administrative irregularities," "ensuring transparency in financial and administrative transactions," and providing "recommendations on how to avoid conflicts of interest."
 A law for the protection of public funds and avoidance of conflicts of interest was promulgated by royal decree in October 2011.
 It is applicable to the public sector and to private sector companies if the government holds at least 40% shares in the company or in situations where the private sector company has dealings with government bodies and officials, and prohibits giving, accepting and mediating bribes.
-In January 2014, Oman was the last Middle East country (except Syria) to ratify the United Nations Convention Against Corruption.
+In January 2014, Oman was the last Middle East country (except Syria) to ratify the United Nations Convention Against Corruption and in August 2016 Oman ratified the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.

 The end of 2013 and the spring of 2014 were punctuated by a litany of reports announcing prosecutions and convictions of government officials and businessmen on various charges related to abuse of office, money laundering and corruption.
-Some 40 civil servants and businessmen have faced corruption trials since 2013, with Mohamed al-Khusaibi, the former secretary general of the Ministry of National Economy, and P. Mohamed Ali, the Indian co-founder of Oman's largest construction company Galfar group and an internationally involved investor, most prominent among them.
+Some 40 civil servants and businessmen have faced corruption trials since 2013, with Mohamed al-Khusaibi, the former secretary-general of the Ministry of National Economy, and P. Mohamed Ali, the Indian co-founder of Oman's largest construction company Galfar group and an internationally involved investor, most prominent among them.
+While defendants received lengthy sentences (up to 15-years), a number of them benefited from royal pardons in June 2016 - to the dismay of many.

-The steps taken since 2011 to fight endemic corruption are definitely positive, but their actual impact remains to be seen.
-Despite all the hopes that rested with the SFAAI and its ambitious mission, though, people involved in these cases have not been among the big economic and political players who had attracted the protesters' wrath and who have embodied the conflict of interest between politics and business since the 1970s.
-A substantial number of cabinet members currently have direct or indirect business interests.
+More generally, despite all the hopes that rested with the SFAAI and its ambitious mission, though, people involved in these cases have not been among the big economic and political players who had attracted the protesters' wrath and who have embodied the conflict of interest between politics and business since the 1970s.
+A substantial number of cabinet members, and also potential successors to Sultan Qaboos, have built and consolidated prominent business assets.
 Specific whistleblowing legislation does not exist in Oman.
-Media access to information on public spending (and control of it) is virtually nonexistent - and dangerous, as the case of Muwatin magazine's investigations in 2014 showed, to name only the most recent.
+Media access to information on public spending (and control of it) is virtually nonexistent - and dangerous, as the case of investigations by Muwatin magazine and al-Zaman newspaper in 2014 and 2016.